 Providers can prescribe medications, but will not dole out opioids or other pain pills.

 Davis is an emergency medicine specialist and an assistant professor at the University of Colorado School of Medicine on the Anschutz Medical Campus.

-Patients should not use Virtual Visit if they are having a medical emergency such as chest pain or trouble breathing, Davis said.
+Patients should not use Virtual Urgent Care if they are having a medical emergency such as chest pain or trouble breathing, Davis said.

-On a handful of occasions, Davis told patients who signed up for a Virtual Visit to instead seek emergency care.
+On a handful of occasions, Davis told patients who signed up for a Virtual Urgent Care to instead seek emergency care.
 The patients don’t get charged twice.
 Their doctors want to help them get exactly the care they need as quickly as possible.